joshchew24/notes/CPSC 330/Time-Series.md

 features_poly = poly_transformer.get_feature_names_out(features)
 features_poly
 ```
+Allow us to see how different times and days interact with each other
+- If it's Saturday 09:00 or Wednesday 06:00, the model is likely to predict bigger number for rentals.
+- If it's Midnight or 03:00 or Sunday 06:00, the model is likely to predict smaller number for rentals.
 ### Helper Function
 - Splits the data
 - Trains the given regressor model on the training data